Wakfu: Story

 In the time of Dofus, twelve years before the animated series, an ogre named Ogrest managed to get all six Dofus eggs for the sake of someone he loved.
 However, she was interested only in the eggs, and Ogrest killed her in a fit of rage.
 Later realizing what he'd done, he climbed atop Mount Zinit and cried for 1,000 years.
 This brings us to the time of WAKFU.
 Now the "goal" is to defeat Ogrest, but, like in Dofus, this is not necessary.

-The timeline has moved thusfar that the Ogrest is no longer the main villain of the story.
+The timeline has moved thus far that the Ogrest is no longer the main villain of the story.
 It appears that it was not the Ogrest who caused this world to flood, but the Eliotrope OROPO.
 In the battle between Ogrest versus Yugo (who only appears in the animated series), Yugo gained control over the six Eliatrope Dofus and created alternate versions of himself, and then sent them back into the past.
 This also explains the appearance of the Eliotrope class in the game.